 Unified Access Control (UAC) mechanism is specified in [14], enables the operators to control the access to 3GPP network in congestion scenarios by determining which access attempt should be allowed or blocked based on operator's policies, deployment scenarios, subscriber profiles, and available services.

 6G will introduce new services and capabilities, such as artificial intelligence, sensing, and computing, which require enhancement of the existing mechanism in [14] to efficiently manage evolving technical demands and service requirements.
-Therefore, the UAC shall be enhanced to address these new services, enabling network operators to control and manage the network in congestion scenarios.
+Therefore, the UAC shall be enhanced to address these new services, enabling network operators to control and manage network overload or congestion scenarios.